dd-solve/dd-solve.github.io/src/content/Solutions_Services/SoftwareFirmware.md

-### Python scripting for automation, modeling, simulation, device interfacing, data processing, and developing simple GUI applications or command-line tools.
+### Python scripting for automation, modeling, simulation, device interfacing, data processing, and developing simple GUI applications or command-line tools.</br> We can also create firmware-like test utilities, though not production-grade embedded firmware.